The importance of oil and gas to New Zealand

 Employment and GDP figures: Venture Taranaki "The Wealth Beneath Our Feet", (2015)

-Export figures: Statistics New Zealand trade dashboard.
+Export figures: Statistics New Zealand trade dashboard; average over last five years.

 Regional incomes: Statistics New Zealand March 2021